srisaisnigdha/Bank-Management-System/README.md

 ## Features

+- Each Customer gets a unique CIF Number.
+- Deposit Account can be created and managed.
+- Loan Account can be created and managed.
+- The Accounts of a person in the Bank can be fetched.
+- The Customer Details of a person can be fetched.
+- The Customer List containing the Customer Details in a Bank can be accessed.
+- The Deposits List containing the Deposit Accounts in a Bank can be accessed.
+- The Loans List containing the Loan Accounts in a Bank can be accessed.

+## Details

 - The basic concepts of Object-Oriented Programming are used.

-- The Data is stored & manipulated with the help of sqlite library.
+- The Data is stored & manipulated inside DataBase with the help of sqlite library.

   - sqlite : SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.